sidekiq/sidekiq/Pro-2.0-Upgrade.md

 end
 ```

-Parent batch callbacks are not processed until any child batch callbacks have
+Parent batch callbacks are not processed until all child batch callbacks have
 run successfully.
 In the example above, `MyCallback` will always fire
 before `SomeCallback` because `b` is considered a child of `a`.